smzd/-MechaCar_Statistical_Analysis/README.md

 Is the slope of the linear model considered to be zero?
 Why or why not?

 The P-value for our model is 5.35e-11.
 To reject the null hypothesis significance level should be less than 0.05%.
 The p-value for the regression model is so significantly low that we can leave the null hypothesis.
+Thus the slope of the linear model is not zero.

 Does this linear model predict the mpg of MechaCar prototypes effectively?
 Why or why not?